devcontainers/spec/docs/specs/devcontainer-reference.md

 The tasks executed when validating the configuration are:

-- `workspace-folder` is required since it defines where the `devcontainer.json` file is located and identifies the configuration to be used for the environment.
+- `workspaceFolder` is required since it defines where the `devcontainer.json` file is located and identifies the configuration to be used for the environment.
-- Validate access to the `workspace-folder`.
+- Validate access to the `workspaceFolder`.
 - Validate that the metadata (for example `devcontainer.json`) contains all parameters required for the selected configuration type.

 ## Environment Creation